kaoh/springdataresttoopenapischema/README.md

 * PUT for creation is not documented.
 POST should be sufficient in all cases.
 * Only collection and item method resources are considered.
 * The resolution of class names only works if no wild card imports are used.
+* cCustom finder using pagination are not supported.

 # Usage